davidlira19/Automated-Builds-CI-CD/docs/README.md

 ### Continous Deployment (CD)

-Continuous deployment builds on Continous Integration, is the methodology of creating a robust testing framework and automatically pushing your code out when tests pass.
+Continuous Deployment builds on Continous Integration, is the methodology of creating a robust testing framework and automatically pushing your code out when tests pass.
 When new code is committed and passes the CI tests, the code is automatically deployed to production.

 Continuous deployment also encourages other kinds of continuous action, like analytics, error reporting, and testing.